DenizUgur/solarpaper/README.md

 This creates a cache folder at `~/.cache/solarpaper` and generates the SSO file at `~/.cache/solarpaper/orbits.sso.gz`.

-To run the drawing script, you need to install [CMake](https://cmake.org/).
+To run the renderer, you need to install [CMake](https://cmake.org/).
 The C++ program uses Boost, cURL, and Blend2D.
 You can install these libraries following the instructions on their websites.
 After installing the dependencies, you can run the following commands:

 ```bash
 cd ./renderer/app